 where n is the number of lunar surface transmitters; EIRPnθ,φ is the equivalent isotropic radiated power of each lunar transmitter; FSPL is the free space path loss calculated using Rec.
 ITU-R P.525; (Grx)θ,φ is the DC-MSS victim receiver maximum antenna gain; and Nrx is the thermal noise power in the DC-MSS victim receiver bandwidth

-The receiver thermal noise power is calculated from the receiver noise figure (NF) using the formula provided in Recommendation ITU-R P.372-17
+The receiver thermal noise power is calculated from the system noise temperature using the formula provided in Recommendation ITU-R P.372-17

-The single I/N result is compared to the DC-MSS protection criteria to verify whether the DC-MSS service protection is met

 1.5 Summary and analysis of the results

-The results of the analysis of interference from the lunar surface SRS transmitter to the HEO DC-MSS uplink receiver is summarized in Table 2.
+The calculation of interference from the lunar surface SRS transmitter to the HEO DC-MSS uplink receiver is provided in Table 3, using the geometry shown in Figure 1.
+The worst case MSS receiver I/N calculated for a single lunar surface interferer is -25.4 dB.
+Note that normally the lunar surface antenna will be pointed towards another lunar surface asset so the antenna gain towards Earth will be considerably less than what was assumed in the calculation.

+Based on the lunar surface deployment characteristics described in Doc 7/26 and assuming that half of the lunar surface transmitters are visible to Earth, potentially up to 8 lunar surface transmitters (5 clusters visible to Earth x 3 base stations per cluster x 50% activity factor) could be active at any particular time.
+Again making a worst case assumption that all the lunar surface transmit antennas are pointed in the direction the DC-MSS space station, the aggregate DC-MSS receiver I/N is -16.3 dB.

+These static interference calculation results suggest that WRC-27 AI 1.13 can be treated independently from AI 1.15 with regards to any potential impact of lunar surface SRS operations to DC-MSS space station receivers in the 2 500 – 2 690 MHz band overlapped by the two agenda items.

+Table 3

+SRS – DC-MSS space station (uplink) interference calculation